-Get to know the basic types of financial aid terms, then zone in on what is most relevant to you.
+As you deep dive into the world of international scholarships, acquaint yourself with academic financial lingo and a general overview of what possibilities exist.
+Get to know the basic types of financial aid terms, then zone in on what is most relevant to you and apply to scholarships that fall under that umbrella.

 - Academic.
 Whether you're an all-around Einstein or aced every single math test you ever took, show off your GPA and class ranking for some complimentary cash.